Getting started with Arch Linux

 ssh root@ip.address.of.arch-installer

-1.3 Console keyboard layout
+1.3 Keyboard layout

 Default console keymap is us

-.
-List available layouts ...
+Optional: List available layouts ...

 localectl list-keymaps

-Optional: Load a preferred keymap (example: colemak
+Load a different keymap (example: colemak

 ) ...